mcamilli/mcamilli/README.md

 #  Biologist
-- Coding for fun and sometimes to make my research easier
+- Coding for fun and to make my research easier

 <div align="center">